 To conclude, it is obvious adding an extra skill to your portfolio is always a good idea.
 A wise man once said, “Knowledge never gets wasted.”
 And, to take a little credit, that wise man is me.

 By becoming proficient in SQL, you can expect jobs in game-changing industries like Finance, Web Development, Accounting, and Digital Marketing, to name a few.
 So expand your skillset and enter the job market with even more confidence!

-If you are curious to learn about SQL, PL/SQL, full-stack development, check out IIIT-B & upGrad’s PG Diploma in Full Stack Software Development which is created for working professionals and offers 10+ case studies & projects, practical hands-on workshops, mentorship with industry experts, 1-on-1 with industry mentors, 400+ hours of learning and job assistance with top firms.
+If you are curious to learn about SQL, PL/SQL, full-stack development, check out IIIT-B & upGrad’s Executive PG Program in Full Stack Software Development which is created for working professionals and offers 10+ case studies & projects, practical hands-on workshops, mentorship with industry experts, 1-on-1 with industry mentors, 400+ hours of learning and job assistance with top firms.

 Write about the subsets of the Structures Query Language?

 There are four significant subsets of the Structured Query Language (SQL): Data Definition Language (DDL), Data Manipulation Language (DML), Data Control Language (DCL), Transaction Control Language (TCL).
 DDL defines the structure of the table in the relational database.
 It consists of commands like ALTER, CREATE, DROP, etc. DML is used to manipulate or update an existing database with commands like SELECT, INSERT, UPDATE, etc. DCL controls the access levels to the database by different users in the organization using GRANT and REVOKE.
 TCL deals with transactional operations like ROLLBACK, COMMIT, SAVEPOINT, etc. These languages help us to perform different complex operations on the relational database.